Guides / Formation

 maximum prison sentence

-Penalties apply for willful failure to report, willful provision of false information, and willful failure to update changes within 30 days.
+Penalties apply to willful failure to report, willful provision of false information, and willful failure to update changes within 30 days.
+Domestic reporting companies and US persons are outside the scope of these penalties under the current rule.

 Auto-Compliance